hellmarbecker/blog/_posts/2023-06-28-indexes-in-apache-druid.markdown

 Why doesn't Druid use B-tree indexes as a general option?
 Unlike a bitmap index, a B-tree index has to be global to be fast.
 (A global index spans the whole table, disregarding any partitioning.)
 This makes insertion and index maintenance quite expensive.

-### How we implement the best of forward and inverted index: Druid roaring bitmaps
+### How Druid implements the best of forward and inverted index: Druid roaring bitmaps

 Let's talk about _sparse indexes_ for a moment.
 Contrary to a widespread belief, regular bitmaps are best for columns with medium cardinality.
 If the cardinality of a column is very low, the index is not very selective and you need to read a lot of data anyway.
 If the cardinality is very high, you have a different problem: Each value is only present in a small fraction of rows, so you would waste a lot of space storing zeroes for each value.

 This is why Druid does not just implement bitmap indexes.
 Instead, bitmap indexes are by default compressed using [Roaring bitmap indexes](https://www.roaringbitmap.org/).
-The roaring bitmap algorithm cuts up the bitmap into pages of 2^16^ rows.
+The roaring bitmap algorithm cuts up the bitmap into pages of 2<sup>16</sup> rows.
 If the page has very few _1_ bits, it stores a list of row IDs instead.

 Roaring bitmaps also support run-length encoding of pages, which is particularly effective when indexing a dimension that is also used to pre-sort the data - more about this later.